Be warned, this series is over 10 years old with over 700 chapters to its name. Spoilers may not be covered below.

 Tropes associated with the Four Emperors as a whole:

 - Awakening the Sleeping Giant: Although the Four Emperors are just one of the three military superpowers of the world, the other two exist solely to oppose them.
-To put that another way, the Warlords and the Admirals together balance the power of the Emperors who are all independent and actively war with each other.
+To put that another way, the Warlords and the Admirals together balance the power of the Emperors who are all independent of one another.
 This is why when an Emperor declares that a country is their territory, the World Government and even other pirates keep out, hence their titles.

 - When the Marines declared that they were going to execute the 2nd Division Commander of the Whitebeard Pirates, they unleashed 5 Warlords, 3 Admirals, dozens of Vice Admirals, the man who once cornered the Pirate King, a platoon of Giants, the Fleet Admiral himself, at least a dozen Pacifistas, and all available rank and file Marines.
 This was considered just enough to possibly survive against Whitebeard.
 Odds are they never would've even attempted it without a trump card.